 This is the largest city in South Dakota and where we discovered Sunshine In A Cloud, graham crackers, whipped cream, and peaches smashed together in a lunch bag.
 They have so many cool kids attractions, plus one of those massive pawn shops you see on reality tv!

-I am sure Bloomington has a lot going for it, but seriously you can spend 3 days just in the Mall of America, the largest mall in America.
+I am sure Bloomington has a lot going for it, but seriously you can spend 3 days just on the Mall of America attractions, the largest mall in America.

 Idaho Falls, Idaho

 Want to visit another world within US borders then stop here to witness Craters of the Moon National Monument.

 Jackson Hole, Wyoming

 Ski fan?
 This was my first time skiing and the best place to do it.
 And if skiing is not your thing then a hot tub in a mountain resort will ease any pain from learning.

 Goes without saying, doesn’t it?
 Chicago is one of the most kid-friendly destinations in the US.
 There is so much to do and, of course, there is pizza.
 Very deep, very gooey pizza.